siemfenne/project-template/README.md

   - Create repository links in all three environments (PROD, STAGE, DEV)
   - Set up workspace paths under user directory

+**Important**: When you choose to link the repository to Snowflake, you will be prompted to provide a private key passphrase.
+Here you have to insert the passphrase of the Service Principal.
+Please ask Ronald to pass it to you.

 ### 2. Using Makefile (Alternative)

 Alternatively, use the Makefile to automatically create an Azure DevOps repository and set up branching: